learn-co-curriculum/sinatra-final-project/README.md

 When you're done, think about deploying it to Heroku.
 Signing up is free, and deploying a Sinatra app is about as easy as pushing code to Github.

 After you've downloaded the [Heroku Toolbelt](https://toolbelt.heroku.com/), make the app on your Heroku account, and add it as a remote link to your project's repository (just like Github).
-Then make sure everything is staged and commited, and then push it up.
+Then make sure everything is staged and committed, and then push it up.

 Check out this [quickguide](https://devcenter.heroku.com/articles/git) on deploying to Heroku.